Meet The Advisors & Staff of the University Advising and Academic Services Center

 Responsibilities – Cheryl serves as the processor for all freshman applications to the University that are referred to the Academic Services program, creating and maintaining all admission records for the Academic Services Program as well as corresponding with student applicants, parents and high school personnel.

-Biography – Cheryl is working on her Bachelor of General Studies degree with a minor in Sociology from Western Illinois University.
+Biography – Cheryl has a Bachelor of Arts in General Studies minoring in Sociology and Family and Consumer Science from Western Illinois University.

 Responsibilities – Working with University Advising students.